MundoAndino Home : Andes Argentina Guide at MundoAndino

 Economy

-The economy of the province is based on primary production, specially in agriculture, which is centred on the basins of the Salado and Dulce Rivers.
-The main crops include cotton (20% of the national production), soybean, maize and onion.
+The economy of the province still leans toward primary production, specially in agriculture, about 12% of the province's output.
+Centred on the basins of the Salado and Dulce Rivers, the main crops include cotton (20% of the national production), soybean, maize and onion.

 Cattle farming is also important, mainly in the east, where weather conditions make it possible, but goats, with 15% of the national production, adapt better to the rest of the province.

-The wood industry of quebracho and algarrobo has also added implanted species totaling an annual average of over 300 thousand tons, of which around 100 thousand tons are used for timber and the rest for firewood and vegetal coal.
+The wood industry of quebracho and algarrobo has also added implanted species totaling an annual average of over 300 thousand tons, of which around 100,000 tons are used for timber and the rest for firewood and vegetal coal.

-There is little mining and only small industrial enterprises centred mainly on food, textiles and leather.
+There is little mining but in the salt flats in the southwest.
+Manufacturing (less than 10% of output) consisits of small industrial enterprises centred mainly on food, textiles and leather.

 Tourism is somewhat developed, but only around the main tourist attractions.
 Tourists visit Santiago del Estero (the oldest city in Argentina) and its historical buildings and museums, Termas de Rio Hondo and the Rio Hondo hot springs with its 200 hotels, and the Frontal dam where water sports are practiced.